-- (v) However, the Employer is not required to disclose confidential or commercially sensitive information to the relevant Nurse Caregivers. - (vi) The Employer must give prompt and genuine consideration to matters raised about the major change by the relevant Nurse Caregivers. - (vii) If a term in this Agreement provides for a major change to production, program, organisation, structure or technology in relation to the enterprise of the Employer, the requirements set out in subclauses (ii) and (iii) are taken not to apply. - (viii) In this term, a major change is likely to have a significant effect on Nurse Caregivers if it results in; - (a) the termination of the employment of Nurse Caregivers; - (b) major change to the composition, operation or size of the Employer's workforce; - (c) the skills required of Nurse Caregivers; - (d) the elimination or diminution of job opportunities (including opportunities for promotion or tenure); - (e) the alteration of hours of work; - (f) the need to retrain Nurse Caregivers; - (g) the need to relocate Nurse Caregivers to another workplace; - (h) the restructuring of jobs. - (ix) In this term, relevant Nurse Caregivers means the Nurse Caregivers who may be affected by the major change.
+- (vi) The Employer must give prompt and genuine consideration to matters raised about the major change by the relevant Nurse Caregivers. - (vii) If a term in this Agreement provides for a major change to production, program, organisation, structure or technology in relation to the enterprise of the Employer, the requirements set out in sub-clauses 9(ii) and (iii) are taken not to apply. - (viii) In this term, a major change is likely to have a significant effect on Nurse Caregivers if it results in; - (a) the termination of the employment of Nurse Caregivers; - (b) major change to the composition, operation or size of the Employer's workforce; - (c) the skills required of Nurse Caregivers; - (d) the elimination or diminution of job opportunities (including opportunities for promotion or tenure); - (e) the alteration of hours of work; - (f) the need to retrain Nurse Caregivers; - (g) the need to relocate Nurse Caregivers to another workplace; - (h) the restructuring of jobs. - (ix) In this term, relevant Nurse Caregivers means the Nurse Caregivers who may be affected by the major change.